jboss-developer/jboss-eap-quickstarts/app-client/README.md

-Access the Remote Client Application at the same machine
+Access the Remote Client Application from the same machine
 ---------------------

-This example shows how to invoke an EJB from a remote standalone application.
+This example shows how to invoke an EJB from a remote standalone application on the same machine.
+Both the client and server are on the same machine, so the defaults are sufficient and no authentication is necessary.
-It also demonstrates how to invoke an EJB from a client using a scoped-context rather than a properties file containing the parameters required by the InitialContext.

-1. Make sure that the deployments are successful as described above.
+1. Be sure the quickstart deployed successfully as described above.
-2. Navigate to the root directory of this quickstart and type the command to run the application.
+2. Navigate to the root directory of this quickstart and type the following command to run the application.
 Be sure to replace `EAP_HOME` with the path to your JBoss EAP installation.

         For Linux:   EAP_HOME/bin/appclient.sh ear/target/jboss-application-client.ear#simpleClient.jar Hello from command line
         For Windows: EAP_HOME\bin\appclient.sh ear\target\jboss-application-client.ear#simpleClient.jar Hello from command line

-    The client will output the following information provided by the server application:
+3. Review the result.
+The client outputs the following information provided by the server application:

         [org.jboss.as.quickstarts.appclient.acc.client.Main] (Thread-51) Main started with arguments
         [org.jboss.as.quickstarts.appclient.acc.client.Main] (Thread-51)             [Hello, from, command, line]